Cookies help us to deliver our services. By using our website, you agree to our use of cookies. Learn more.

 Are you planning to spend a week in Paris?
 What a treat!
 Seven days in Paris is the perfect amount of time to get to know and really absorb all that this beautiful city has to offer: from gastronomy, historical monuments, art from all eras, in seven days you will see it all!

-Paris is a magnificent and gigantic city!
-One of the most visited destinations in Europe and the world, which is why the tourist and cultural offer can be overwhelming.
+Paris is a magnificent, gigantic city and one of the most visited destinations in Europe and the world, which is why the tourist and cultural offer can be overwhelming.
 If you do not know where to start planning your trip to Paris, I present a detailed guide with an itinerary covering seven full days.
-It will be like a starting point to know what to see and do in Paris and plan the perfect vacation.
+It will be like a starting point to know what to see and do in Paris and plan the perfect vacation in the French capital.

-In a week's excursion in Paris you will have the opportunity to visit the main tourist attractions of the city and its surroundings; additionally you will be able to discover the most charming neighborhoods.
+In a week's excursion in Paris you will have the opportunity to visit the main tourist attractions of the city and the surrounding area; additionally you will be able to discover the most charming neighborhoods.

-Day 1: Visit the most emblematic monuments of Paris
+Day 1: Visit the most emblematic monuments in Paris

 Morning walking and shopping on the Champs Elysées.

 Start your first day in Paris walking on what is considered one of the most beautiful avenues in the world: Les Champs Elysees.
-At 1.9 kilometers long, it is considered one of the most important avenues in Paris; it is home to some of the most prestigious establishments in all of France.
+At 1.9 kilometers long, it is considered one of the most important avenues in Paris and is home to some of the most prestigious establishments in all of France.

 Visit the Arc de Triomphe

-Avenue Champs-Elysées, is also the connecting element between two important Parisian monuments: The Arc de Triomphe of Paris and The Place de la Concorde; so, at some point in the tour, you will have to reach this destination.
+The Champs-Elysées Avenue is also the connecting element between two important Parisian monuments, the Arc de Triomphe and the Place de la Concorde, so somewhere along the way you must reach this destination.

-If you do not want to access the top of the Arch, take a moment to appreciate the outer walls containing four large sculptures.
-At the foot of the monument you will find The Tomb of the Anonymous Soldier.
+If you do not want to access the top of the Arc, take a moment to appreciate the outer walls containing four large sculptures.
+At the foot of the monument you will find the Tomb of the Anonymous Soldier.

 Lunch at the Eiffel Tower

-Time to visit the quintessential Parisian icon.
-Arrive at the Eiffel Tower at lunchtime, if you book at the luxurious Eiffel Tower restaurant you will not only be able to enjoy an authentic Parisian gourmet meal, but you will also be able to access the Eiffel Tower avoiding the long lines.
-Needless to say, the view from this point is absolutely spectacular, don't leave without taking some nice pictures of the city!
+Time to visit the Parisian icon par excellence.
+With this tour, you will arrive at the Eiffel Tower at lunchtime and if you book at the luxurious Eiffel Tower restaurant you will not only enjoy an authentic Parisian gourmet meal, but you will also be able to access the Eiffel Tower avoiding the long lines.
+Needless to say, the view from this point is absolutely spectacular, so don't leave without taking some nice pictures of the city!

 Visit the Trocadero Square and Gardens